Server design recommendations

 • A Conferencing Node requires a minimum of 250 IOPs (but we recommend providing more wherever possible).

-• Redundancy: for RAID 1 mirroring for disk redundancy, remember to use a RAID controller supported by VMware or your preferred hypervisor.
+• Redundancy: when using our recommended RAID 1 mirroring for disk redundancy, remember to use a RAID controller supported by VMware or your preferred hypervisor.
 The RAID controller must have an enabled cache.
 Most vendors can advise which of the RAID controllers they provide are appropriate for your hypervisors.

 Power